102.2. Catalog queries with TAP#

 2.1.
 Rename columns¶

-Columns can be renamed using AS
+Columns can be renamed using AS in the query.

 query = """SELECT coord_ra AS ra, coord_dec AS dec